GatorShan/Tragopogon-Inflorescence-RNA-seq-Analysis/Shared_COREs_wu-blast_OrthoFinder/README.md

-# Shared COREs (common orthologous regions) between wu-blast and OrthoFinder
+# Shared orthologous paris between wu-blast and OrthoFinder
 ## Description
 The overlap orthologous pairs between wu-blast and OrthoFinder are isolated
 ## Input